Tuition and Funding

 Full-time students:

-• citizens of the Republic of Slovenia or European Union Member States and
+• Citizens of the Republic of Slovenia or European Union Member States and

-enrolled in the first and second cycle study programmes at higher education institutions or at study programmes at private higher education institutions that are financed from the public budget do not pay tuition fee.
+• citizens of Bosnia and Herzegovina, Montenegro, Kosovo, the Republics of Macedonia and Serbia enrolled in the first and second cycle study programmes at higher education institutions or at study programmes at private higher education institutions that are financed from the public budget do not pay tuition fee.
 The exception are second cycle study programmes students who have already obtained an education that applies at very least to second level.

 Who pays tuition?